uberto/kondor-json/README.md

 ### Why Converters?

-The converters itself can be automatically generated from the domain classes, you only have to copy and paste them in your code base, and adapting them as you need.
+Converters themselves can be automatically generated from the domain classes, you only have to copy and paste them in your code base, and adapting them as you need.
 Note that there is no automatic update if you change the data class, the whole point of Kondor-Json is to have converters that maps your classes to a clearly described Json format.
-To have a play with generators, look at `kondor-tools` module.
+To use generators, you need to import `kondor-tools` module as test dependency.

 Comparing with a solution involving writing DTOs, it's quicker to use converters (especially if you use the generator).
-Even without considering DTOs and the generator, the time needed to write the converters is roughly the same than to annotate the classes one by one, but it's easier and more IDE friendly to write the converter.
-Instead of browsing StackOverflow to find the right annotation, IDE can suggest the possible converters or you can write new ones.
+Even without considering DTOs and the generator, the time needed to write the converters is roughly the same of annotating the classes one by one, but it's easier and more IDE friendly to write the converter.
+Instead of having to find the right annotation (StackOverflow anyone?), the IDE can suggest the possible converters or you can write new ones.

-Another advantage of converters is that it's very easy to define different converters for same domain class in different api, for example you can define `JFileInfoV2` using a different Json format.
+Another advantage of converters is that it's very easy to define different converters for same domain class in different api, for example we can define `JFileInfoV2` to map the same domain class to a different Json format.

-Moreover the converters have all the informations for very friendly and precise error messages:
+Moreover the converters have all the informations to produce very friendly and precise error messages:

 ```
 error at parsing: Expected a Double at position 55 but found '"' while parsing </items/0/price>